Convert HTML to PDF in Python

 To continue following this tutorial, install and configure the Aspose.HTML for Python via .NET in your Python project.
 Our code examples help you to convert HTML to PDF and generate PDF files using the Python library.

-HTML to PDF by a single line of code
+HTML to PDF with one line of code

 The methods of the Converter class are primarily used as the easiest way to convert an HTML code into various formats.
 You can convert HTML to PDF in your Python application literally with a single line of code!